2020101/Marketing-data---excel-data-cleaning-tableau-dashboard-Customer-Purchasing-Behavior-/README.md

-# Data-Analytics-1
+# Tableau - Creating a dashboard
-> Exploratory Analysis
+> Customer Purchasing Behavior

 ## Problem:
 You are a data analyst working with 2Market, a global supermarket which sells products online and in-store, to help them understand their customer purchase behaviour.